 Did wrist splints cure my CTS

 Frankly not but they did relieve the symptoms of C.T.S.
 These wrist splints have bought me more time before a second operation to be needed

 The wrist splints you see me wearing while fashioning my Chewbacca Onesie were provided to me via a medical prescription.
 I understand that not everyone wants to go through their health care or just want to test the effectiveness of a hand splint themselves.

 These ProCare Quick-Fit Wrist II are good too and not too much money.
 I know this because a woodworking buddy of mine has a pair of these.
-He first recommended the ProCare Quick-Fit Wrist II but fortunately my healthcare plan covered the cost of mine.
-“As an Amazon Associate I earn a commision from qualifying purchases.”
+He first recommended the ProCare Quick-Fit Wrist II but fortunately, my healthcare plan covered the cost of mine.
+“As an Amazon Associate, I earn a commission from qualifying purchases.”
 I hope you can help support my blog.

 What I believe that I could have done to prevent CTS

 I do believe that some people are prone to carpal tunnel syndrome and is known to be hereditary although not completely. working in the construction industry for years and predominantly Woodworking.
 I have continuously worked my hands To The Bone or should I say the median nerve.

 Bad practices that contributed to my carpal tunnel

 I’ll get to the task at hand with my death grip securing my tools and plane away.
 I have learnt that they are are a few causes for damage to the carpal tunnel.